brnkl/motion-service/readme.md

 ## Setting Variables
 To change the sensitivity of impact detection you must edit the `motionMonitor/motionMonitor.c` file.
-The Accelerometer measures acceleration in 3 dimensions, X, Y, and Z. These dimensions of acceleration are recorded and the magnitude of their resulting vector is calculated using ``double impactMagnitude = sqrt(x * x + y * y + z * z);``
+The Accelerometer measures acceleration in 3 dimensions, X, Y, and Z. These dimensions of acceleration are recorded and the magnitude of their resulting vector is calculated using ``double impactMagnitude = sqrt(x * x + y * y + z * z);``.
+As visualized in the image below.

 ![Magnitude](https://www.intmath.com/vectors/img/235-3D-vector.png)